NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package.md

 ## Prerequisites

+::: zone pivot="dotnet"

 - The [.NET Core SDK](https://www.microsoft.com/net/download/), which provides the `dotnet` command-line tool.
 Starting in Visual Studio 2017, the dotnet CLI is automatically installed with any .NET Core related workloads.

+::: zone-end

+::: zone pivot="nugetexe"

+TODO

+::: zone-end

+::: zone pivot="vs"

+- Visual Studio 2019 with the .NET Desktop Development workload.

+You can install the 2019 Community edition for free from [visualstudio.com](https://www.visualstudio.com/) or use the Professional or Enterprise editions.

+::: zone-end

+::: zone pivot="vs4mac"

+- Visual Studio 2019 for Mac.

+You can install the 2019 Community edition for free from [visualstudio.com](https://www.visualstudio.com/) or use the Professional or Enterprise editions.

+::: zone-end

 ## Create a project